tigerbeetle/tigerbeetle/docs/deploy/hardware.md

 The operator may consider the use of RAID 10 to reduce the need for remote recovery if a replica's disk fails.

+## Memory

 ECC memory is recommended for production deployments.

+A replica requires at least 2 GiB RAM per machine.
+Between 16 GiB and 32 GiB or more (depending on budget) is recommended to be allocated to each replica for caching.
+TigerBeetle uses static allocation and will use exactly how much memory is explicitly allocated to it for caching via command line argument.

+## CPU

 TigerBeetle requires only a single core per replica machine.
 TigerBeetle at present does not utilize more cores, but may in future.

+## Multitenancy

 There are no restrictions on sharing a server with other tenant processes.

-A replica requires at least 2 GiB RAM per machine.
-Between 16 GiB and 32 GiB or more (depending on budget) is recommended to be allocated to each replica for caching.
-TigerBeetle uses static allocation and will use exactly how much memory is explicitly allocated to it for caching via command line argument.